 Don has also been a member of the New Zealand Monetary and Economic Council (1974 – 1978); a member of the Committee of Inquiry into Inflation Accounting (1976); and chairman of the Economic Monitoring Group (1978 – 1980).
 He was a foundation member of the New Zealand Planning Council (1976 – 1980).

-Don has been a director of a number of companies, including Westpac Merchant Finance and Cavalier Corporation in the seventies and eighties, and ANZ National Bank and Transpower more recently.
+He has been a director of a number of companies, including Westpac Merchant Finance and Cavalier Corporation in the seventies and eighties, and the ANZ Bank (in New Zealand), Transpower and Oceania Dairy more recently.
 He has served as an Adjunct Professor of Banking in the Business School at AUT University in Auckland and as an Adjunct Professor in the Faculty of Law and Management at La Trobe University in Melbourne.
-He has recently been made an honorary professor at the University of International Business and Economics in Beijing.
+He became an honorary professor at the University of International Business and Economics in Beijing in 2012, and the first chairman of the Industrial and Commercial Bank of China’s New Zealand subsidiary late in 2013.

 He has a PhD in Economics from the Australian National University, with his thesis on American investment in Australian industry being published in 1966 by both Harvard University Press and the ANU Press.
 He holds a Master of Arts degree with First Class Honours in Economics and a Bachelor of Arts with majors in Economics and History, both from the University of Canterbury.